microsoft/cloud-advocate-workshops/gMSA-AKS-Workshop/readme.md

 5. On the DC01 view, click the Bastion option under Connect in the left-hand side menu.
 6. On the DC01 | Bastion view, provide the username and password used to create the DC01 VM and click Connect.
 7. On the new browser window opened by Bastion, the RDP session to the DC01 VM will be established.
 Make sure to select "Allow" in the pop-up window to allow copy/paste between your machine and the RDP session.
 Once the VM is logged on, close the Server Manager windows.
-8. Click the Start menu, right-click the Windows PowerShell icon and select More -> Run as Administrator.
+8. Click the Start menu, search Powershell, right-click the Windows PowerShell icon and select More -> Run as Administrator.
 9. On the Powershell session, run "Install-Module -Name AksGMSA -Repository PSGallery -Force"
 10. When asked to install and import the NuGet provider, type "Y" to install it.
 11. Once the packages have been installed, type "Install-ToolingRequirements"